yhpgi/macos_downloader/README.md

 This repository provides a fully automated GitHub Actions workflow to download official macOS installers directly from Apple's servers and convert them into bootable ISO or DMG images.

-The generated images are uploaded to your repository's Releases page, making it easy to access them for virtual machines, system recovery, or other development needs.
+The generated images are uploaded as workflow artifacts, making them accessible for virtual machines, system recovery, or other development needs.

 ## Features